davewibisono/catalyst-neuro/content/portfolio/Axona Data Processing Columbia University.md

   using spike train metrics, consensus across sorters, and finally manual curation.
 They wanted the output of this processing system to be capable of writing the results in TINT format.
-We built this system in SpikeInterface, a package designed to build modular spike sorting pipelines.
+We built this system in SpikeInterface, a package designed to build modular spike sorting pipelines..
 image: /assets/img/portfolio/6.jpeg
 id: axona
 layout: portfolio